robzr/short_bus/README.md

   thread_count: 5
 )

-# Now, send a simple message to the Dispatcher
+# Now, send a simple message to the Driver
 dispatcher.send 'Random Event'

 # << is an alias for send